abdelgafoor/abdelgafoor.github.io/_teaching/2014-spring-teaching-1.md

 collection: teaching
 type: "Undergraduate course"
 permalink: /teaching/2014-spring-teaching-1
-venue: "Department of Aerospace Engineering, Khalifa University"
+venue: "University 1, Department"
-date: 2023
+date: 2015-01-01
-location: "Abu Dhabi, UAE"
+location: "City, Country"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.